sudmed/sadservers/README.md

 # Solutions for SadServers
+**Step wise guides for successful completion of the tasks**

-Troubleshooting simulator "Like LeetCode for Linux"
+SadServers - Troubleshooting simulator "Like LeetCode for Linux"
 [https://sadservers.com](https://sadservers.com)